-I have guided for over 1000 days using the float fishing method for trout, steelhead, and salmon.
+I have guided for 22 years using the float fishing method for trout, steelhead, and salmon.
 There are some things I’ve learned over this time on the water that have greatly improved my client’s ability to catch more fish, and I share this info with you here.

 What is float fishing?

 Float fishing generally refers to a fishing method where you suspend your bait below a specialized float or bobber designed for river fishing and allows the bait attached to drift naturally down the river following the current.